adikabintang/kolor-di-dinding/os/linux_thread.md

 # Models for threaded programs:

 1. Manager-worker: manager takes input, assign work to workers.
-The workers can be in form of a thread pool.
+The workers can be taken from a thread pool.
 2. Pipeline: a task is broken down into pieces, each piece is done by a thread.
 3. Peer: like manager-worker but the manager works too.